snobojohan/drag-two/README.md

+# Comp drag proto
+Nothing to see here

+Using Dragula

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>